metalsoft-io/metalcloud-cli/docs/metalcloud-cli_extension_make-public.md

 Arguments:
   extension_id_or_label    The unique ID or label of the extension to make public

-Required permissions:
-  - extensions:write

-Dependencies:
+Requirements:
 - Extension must exist and be accessible
 - User must be the owner of the extension or have admin privileges
+- User must have write permissions for extensions

 Examples:
   # Make extension public by ID